-The largest proposed units (three-bedroom) at the subject site are expected to generally house up to five-person households.
+The subject site's three-bedroom units are expected to house up to five-person households.
 As such, the maximum allowable income at the subject site is \$57,960.

 2. Minimum Income Requirements

 Leasing industry standards typically require households to have rent-to-income ratios of 27% to 40%.
 Pursuant to Virginia Housing market study guidelines, the maximum rent-to-income ratio permitted for family projects is 35%, while elderly projects have a 40% rent-to-income ratio.